taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-23_Character-Profiles.md

 ## Nova Jatobá

 Born and raised in a farming community at the outskirts of [Nova Mutum](https://en.wikipedia.org/wiki/Nova_Mutum), Nova attended State University of Matto Grosso and earned a dual degree in nutrition and information management before coming to São Paulo to work with Majhee.
 Just months after Nova moved to São Paulo, her single father had a work accident and died.
-Nova's little brother Amana then came to São Paulo to live with Nova.
+Nova's little brother Amana, 7 years younger than Nova, then came to São Paulo to live with Nova.

+Birthday: July 26, 2042

 ### Visual checklist for character designs